kjac/FormEditor/Tutorials/RatingsPartTwo.md

 - Edit the *Article* page and switch to the *Reviews* tab.
 - Replace the *Rating* field with the new custom field and add the same option values as before ("5", "4", "3", "2" and "1").
-  - If the field does appear in the list of available fields, you probably have to restart the site to make Umbraco pick up the configuration changes.
 - Hit save and publish and view the page in frontend.

+**Note:** If the field does appear in the list of available fields, you probably have to either:

+- Restart the site to make Umbraco pick up the configuration changes.
+- Add the field to a field type group (if you have set up field type groups on the Form Editor data type).

 If you're not interrested in the Visual Studio way of creating fields, scroll down to the bottom now :)

 ## The advanced way (a.k.a.
 Visual Studio required)
 All fields have a *type*, which is key to how Form Editor works with the different fields.
-Our custom field will have the type *my.rating.simple*.
+Our custom field will have the type *my.rating.advanced*.

 ### Step 1: Implement the field
 First and foremost let's set up a project that can contain the field implementation:

 - If you're running Umbraco as a Web Application project in Visual Studio, you already have a project and you're good to go.
-- If you're not, create a class library project in Visual Studio and make sure the output DLL (and *only* the output DLL) is copied to the */bin/* folder of the site.
+- If you're not, create a class library project in Visual Studio and make sure the output DLL (and *only* the output DLL) is copied to the */bin/* folder of the site ([here's why](../Docs/extend_field_advanced.md#project-output)).

 Add the applicable version of the [Form Editor Binaries](https://www.nuget.org/packages/FormEditor.Binaries/) NuGet package to your project.